MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/directaccessclientcomponents/DirectAccessClientComponents.md

 Module Guid: 244f8fc0-a410-4b87-8237-7496f557e6d4
 Module Name: DirectAccessClientComponents
 ms.author: v-anbarr
+ms.date: 12/20/2016
+ms.mktglfcycl: manage
+ms.prod: w10
 ms.reviewer:
+ms.sitesec: library
+ms.technology: powershell-windows
+ms.topic: reference
+title: DirectAccessClientComponents
 ---

-# DirectAccessClientFIX Module
+# DirectAccessClientComponents Module

 ## Description

 This reference provides cmdlet descriptions and syntax for all DirectAccess Client Components-specific cmdlets.
 It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.

-## DirectAccessClientFIX Cmdlets
+## DirectAccessClientComponents Cmdlets

 ### [Disable-DAManualEntryPointSelection](./Disable-DAManualEntryPointSelection.md)
 Disables a manually selected DirectAccess site, and reverts the selection to the default.